bayeslabs/ragindex/README.md

-# RAG-Py
+# RAGINDEX

 # Introduction
-Ragpy is a python framework which streamlines the process of developing efficient and effective Retrieval Augmented Generation pipelines.
+Ragindex is a python framework which streamlines the process of developing efficient and effective Retrieval Augmented Generation pipelines.
 The core idea behind this framework is to provide complete freedom to the user during the selection of components for the RAG pipeline, followed by a series of benchmarking at every crucial stage to provide the best combination of components, backed with quantitative metrics.
-Ragpy is currently a work in progress.
+Ragindex is currently a work in progress.
 It supports a variety of popular libraries and LLMs with support for other frameworks on the way.
-Overall, Ragpy enhances the process of developing accurate RAG pipelines while also being time efficient.
+Overall, Ragindex enhances the process of developing accurate RAG pipelines while also being time efficient.

 ## Prerequisites
 Python 3.10